kartik7dev/shopware-demo/README.md

 All interesting requests to our app system are automatically logged.
 So here you can see what Shopware sends to our backend service, and what is happening under the hood.

-#### Product Review

-The frontend of our application can be opened with `http://localhost:1000`.
-It allows you to search for orders, and write reviews for products of those orders.

 ### Connection between containers